-The NER does not define public lighting services, however they are defined in the Victorian Public Lighting Code, which we administer.182 Further, we have consistently defined public lighting services in other distribution determinations as:
+The NER does not define public lighting services, however they are defined in the Victorian Public Lighting Code which is administered by us.125 Further, we have consistently defined public lighting services in other distribution determinations as:

-- the operation, maintenance, repair and replacement of public lighting assets - the alteration and relocation of public lighting assets, and - the provision of new public lighting.183
+- the operation, maintenance, repair and replacement of public lighting assets - the alteration and relocation of public lighting assets, and - the provision of new public lighting.
+126

 We also propose to include emerging public lighting technology as part of the public lighting services group.
 Emerging public lighting technology relates to luminaires that the Victorian distributors do not provide at the time of our distribution determination.
 LED public lighting is an example of emerging public lighting technologies.
 However, emerging public lighting technology may become available during the 2021-25 regulatory control period.
-We must also make a distinction for Greenfield sites, such as new housing estate developments.
-Greenfield sites are contestable under the Victorian Public Lighting Code.184 That is, estate developers can procure and construct any public lighting asset from any source.
+A distinction must also be made for Greenfield sites, such as new housing estate developments.
+Greenfield sites are contestable under the Victorian Public Lighting Code.
+That is, estate developers can procure and construct any public lighting asset from any source.
 Distributors need not be involved in this procurement process other than to ensure the assets can be technically integrated into the electricity network.